Disney World Essentials: What to Pack in Your Disney Day Bag

 For these reasons, bring along the following:

-- Rain ponchos and/or an umbrella
+- Rain ponchos and/or a travel-size umbrella

 - Spray misters